WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-02-22-deploy-dacpac-linux-azure-devops.md

 ## Build the Database Project in the Dockerfile to create a Dacpac Package

-After finished the database build project, it is time to include it in Dockerfile so it gets built in the CI/CD pipeline.
+After the database build project is finished, it is time to include it in Dockerfile so it gets built in the CI/CD pipeline.
 The Dockerfile is located in the CustomerApi folder and contains already all statements to build the projects and run the tests.
 First, add a copy statement to copy the project inside the container:

 <script src="https://gist.github.com/WolfgangOfner/48f13256ded11bffe6bc55f6e6f4b031.js"></script>